 The South Island invites spontaneity and unplanned agendas.
 Although it’s the most populous area on Vancouver Island, it’s still quiet enough to attract residents who treasure peace, serenity and all kinds of holistic opportunities to stay fit and healthy.
 There are also numerous parks, easy-access beaches, recreation facilities, yoga studios and two of Canada’s best family hiking and biking routes, the Galloping Goose and Lochside trails, available for visitors to enjoy.

-This is the first time a realtor has earned my respect and any commission you received was well earned.
+Dear Sue, This is the first time a realtor has earned my respect and any commission you received was well earned.
 I wish you could teach agents how to do their job properly.
 The industry needs lessons on how to help their clients do everything involving selling & buying.

 Thank you so much for your warmth, patience, and smarts.
 I knew how hard you worked and every minute was appreciated.
 May your life be blessed abundantly and beautifully.